chaitanyaspatil/Chaitanya-Patil/README.md

 You can use the [editor on GitHub](https://github.com/chaitanyaspatil/hello-world/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+I earned my Bachelor's in Technology degree in Electronics Engineering from [Vishwakarma Institute of Technology, Pune (VIT, Pune)](http://www.vit.edu/index.php) in May 2019.

+At VIT my academic interests were:
+1. Signal and Image Processing
+2. Semiconductor Device Physics
+3. Robotics

+I have interned at two organisations: Godrej Group in Mumbai and SCI-COM Software in Pune for a summer and a semester-long internship respectively.

+I spent my free time at college writing for and then leading my college magazine editorial board, 'Pi'.
+I was part of the TEDxVITPune organizing team.

-I earned my Bachelor's in Technology degree in Electronics Engineering from [Vishwakarma Institute of Technology, Pune (VIT, Pune)](http://www.vit.edu/index.php), and will be pursuing an MS in Electrical and Computer Engineering from the [University of California, San Diego](https://ucsd.edu/) starting Fall 2019.
+I will be pursuing an MS in Electrical and Computer Engineering from the [University of California, San Diego](https://ucsd.edu/) starting Fall 2019.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown